ultreyaonline/standalone/DEVELOPER_GUIDE.md

 ### Request lifecycle notes

 - All web routes pass through the `web` middleware group, which includes `LogLastUserActivity` (updates `users.last_login_at`).
 - Route-level authorization uses two middleware: `role:RoleName` (checks Spatie roles) and `permission:permission-name` (checks Spatie permissions).
-Both are in `app/Http/Middleware/`.
+Both are provided by the Spatie package directly.
 - There is a global scope on `WeekendAssignments` that filters to only `Community`-visible weekends by default.
 Many places in the code use `->withoutGlobalScope('visibleWeekendsOnly')` to bypass this — pay attention to this when working with team data queries.

 ---